openSUSE/suse-vale-styleguide/README.md

 [Source code](https://github.com/ChrisChinchilla/vale-vscode)

 In VS Code or VSCodium, choose **File > Preferences > Settings** and specify the path to the Vale binary (for example, _/usr/local/bin/vale_) under **Vale > Vale CLI: Path**.

-## Updating the style guide

-Switch to the _suse-vale-styleguide_ directory and run the `git pull` command.

 ## Problems?